 Round-the-Clock Alzheimer & Dementia Care

 Watching a beloved elderly parent or grandparent suffer with Alzheimer’s disease or Dementia is difficult.
-Fortunately, you can hire a Caregiver, Nurse Aide, Senior Companion, Home Health Aide or Personal Care Assistant from A-1 Home Care Agency.
-Since 1991, our agency has provided personalized home care services on an Hourly Care or 24-Hour Live-In Basis.
+Fortunately, you can hire a Caregiver, Nurse Aide, Senior Companion, Home Health Aide or Personal Care Assistant from A-1 Domestic Professional Services.
+Since 1991, our employment agency has provided personalized home care services on an Hourly Care or 24-Hour Basis.
 We are approved by Long Term Care Insurance Companies including GenWorth, CALPERS, MetLife, Penn Treaty, Veteran Administration, John Hancock, Bankers’ Life & Casualty and many others.

 In Home Alzheimer Caregivers in Los Angeles

-The assistance of a Certified Nurse Assistant, Certified Home Health Aide or Medical Assistant can help family members discover the best way to respond to their loved one when they refuse to take medication, eat, bathe, or exercise and help them through difficult transitions.
+The assistance of a Certified Nurse Assistant, Certified Home Health Aide, Caregiver or Personal Care Assistant can help family members discover the best way to respond to their loved one when they refuse to take medication, eat, bathe or exercise.
+Professional and Experienced Care Providers referred by A-1 Domestic Professional Services can help your family through difficult transitions.

-Our professional support also assists elders or seniors who are experiencing appetite loss, behavior problems, loss of memory, depression, fatigue, sleep changes and vision changes.
-Though we can never replace the level of care from a family caregiver, the ceaseless dedication and abundant experience found in all of our Alzheimer Caregivers will ensure the highest levels of safety and assistance for your loved one for as long as they are receiving caregiving service from A-1 Home Care.
+Our professional support also assists elders or seniors who are experiencing appetite loss, behavior problems, loss of memory, depression, fatigue, sleep changes, Sundown Syndrome, night terrors and vision changes.
+Though we can never replace the level of care from a family caregiver, the ceaseless dedication and abundant experience found in all of our Alzheimer Caregivers will ensure the highest levels of safety and assistance for your loved one for as long as they are receiving caregiving service from A-1 Domestic Professional Services.

 Is it Dementia or Alzheimer’s?